namesrs/whmcs2api/README.md

 ### To get an idea how the callbacks work - take a look at the [callback flow chart](https://github.com/nameisp/whmcs/raw/master/callback_flow.png)

+### The principle of operation of the module is illustrated on [its flowchart](https://github.com/nameisp/whmcs/raw/master/registrar_flow.png)

 ### Configuring the plugin

 ![](https://github.com/nameisp/whmcs/raw/master/configuration.png)